iamjoshk/discogs_sync/README.md

 - Wantlist count sensor
 - Collection value sensors (minimum, median, maximum)
 - Random record sensor with details and artwork
+- Configurable folder selection for random record
-- User lists sensor with list details
+- User lists sensor with list details in attributes
-- User folders sensor with folder details
+- User folders sensor with folder details in attributes
 - Buttons to refresh data for each API endpoint
-- Actions that return collection and wantlist data for use in dashboards
+- Actions that return collection, wantlist, and user lists data for use in dashboards
 - Rate limit monitor
 - Support for flex-table-card integration